R3bzya/action-wrapper/README.md

 #### *throwIfNotDone(Throwable $throwable = new NotDoneException, bool $strict = true): ActionWrapper|static*

-The `throwIfNotDone` method will throw the given exception when the action result will be false.
+The `throwIfNotDone` method will throw the given exception when the action result is false.

 ```
 $this->throwIfNotDone();